DNA is a long chain of nucleotides while a gene is a function piece of the DNA.

 The second and another socking difference between DNA and gene are their location on a chromosome.

 A chromosome is a complex network of DNA and protein.
 By interacting with the histone proteins DNA forms different chromosomes.
+A total of 23 pairs of chromosomes are present in us in which X and Y are sex chromosomes.

 And as we discussed above the repeated DNA sequences are located either on microsatellite or minisatellite regions.